Sergey Aleksashenko

-Biography

-Early life and education
+Early life

 Sergei Aleksashenko was born in 1959 into a family of engineers.
 Upon graduating from high school, he entered the MGIMO, but was expelled after his first year.
 Two years later, the Komsomol sent Aleksashenko to study at the Moscow State University.
 He graduated from the university in 1986 and later obtained a PhD in economic sciences.

+Career

+Aleksashenko was the deputy finance minister from 1993 to 1995, and first deputy chairman of the board of the Central Bank of Russia from 1995 to 1998.

+Aleksashenko is a former head of Merrill Lynch in Moscow.

+As of August 2016, Aleksashenko is a senior fellow at the Brookings Institution in Washington, D.C.

+In November 2023, the official Russian news agencies TASS and RIA reported that Russia's interior ministry had placed him on a wanted list with Sergei Guriev, another economist in exile, on unspecified charges.